• Skip to primary navigation

 The BEST EVER Pumpkin Chili

-Ingredients For Pumpkin Chili:
+Simple Ingredients For Pumpkin Chili:

-• Ground Beef (Or Chicken, Turkey, or Pork).
+• Lean Ground Beef (Or Chicken, Turkey, or Pork).
 You’ll start your pumpkin chili with ground meat.
 Pick your favorite or choose from whatever’s on sale this week!

 • Our Chili Spices.
 For our pumpkin chili seasoning, I use a blend of chili powder, cumin, garlic & onion powder, and salt.
 For a bit more kick, feel free to add some chipotle chili powder or smoked paprika.
+These warm spices add so much flavor!

 • Diced Tomatoes.
 I love fire-roasted tomatoes, especially Muir Glen brand.
 They have a nice char and feel less acidic than other brands.

 • Goods On Top!
-I usually finish my chili with some fresh cilantro (the pop of green is so pretty!), but don’t miss the FAQ below for more of our favorite toppings.
+I usually finish my chili with some fresh cilantro (the pop of green is so pretty!), but don’t miss the FAQ below for more of our favorite chili toppings.

 Method: How To Make Pumpkin Chili, Step-By-Step

 1. Brown The Meat.
-In a large soup pot, brown ground beef with pepper, onion, and a drizzle of olive oil.
+In a large pot, brown ground beef with pepper, onion, and a drizzle of olive oil.

 2. Add Chili Seasonings.
 As the meat and veggies are cooking, sprinkle over chili powder, cumin, garlic powder, onion, powder, smoked paprika an/or chipotle chili powder (if using), and salt.